junxit/us-congress-bills-114/bill.md

 ---
 legis-num: H.R.
 3231
 congress: 114th CONGRESS
-session: 1st Session
+session: 2d Session
 chamber: IN THE HOUSE OF REPRESENTATIVES
 ---

 # H.R.
 3231

-> To amend title 5, United States Code, to protect unpaid interns in the Federal government from workplace harassment and discrimination, and for other purposes.
+> To amend title 5, United States Code, to protect unpaid interns in the Federal Government from workplace harassment and discrimination, and for other purposes.

 ## § 1.
 Short title

-This Act may be cited as the “Federal Intern Protection Act of 2015”.
+This Act may be cited as the “Federal Intern Protection Act of 2016”.

 ## § 2.
 Prohibited personnel practices